ssoe/HoneyHunts/README.md

 getFates.py - Simple fetch from database made by sonarfates.py.
 Will fetch last 5 known fate states on a world and return it.
 Hardcoded for Light, change this if needed.

+mapping.py - Records A/B rank locations to database.
+Upon S rank death, sonarsrank.py will delete entries based on world_id, zone_id and instance number.
+Will probably be merged into other script later

 See "HuntDictionary.json" in repo for example of dictionary expected, this is built for Light datacenter and will reflect that.